hashicorp/terraform-plugin-docs/README.md

     --examples-dir <ARG>             examples directory based on provider-dir                                                                                           (default: "examples")
     --provider-dir <ARG>             relative or absolute path to the root provider code directory when running the command outside the root provider code directory
     --templates-dir <ARG>            new website templates directory based on provider-dir; files will be migrated to this directory                                    (default: "templates")
-    --provider-name <ARG>            provider name, as used in Terraform configurations; only set this flag if the documentation file names are prefixed with the provider short name (e.g., `aws_instance.md` vs `instance.md`)
+    --provider-name <ARG>            provider name, as used in Terraform configurations; this will default to provider-dir basename if not set
 ```

 ### How it Works